Russell Baker

 Russell Wayne Baker (August 14, 1925 – January 21, 2019) was an American journalist, narrator, writer of Pulitzer Prize-winning satirical commentary and self-critical prose, and author of Pulitzer Prize-winning autobiography Growing Up (1983).
-He was a columnist for The New York Times from 1962 to 1998, and hosted the PBS show Masterpiece Theatre from 1992 to 2004.
+He was a columnist for The New York Times for 36 years, and hosted eleven seasons of the PBS show Masterpiece Theatre.
 The Forbes Media Guide Five Hundred, 1994 stated: "Baker, thanks to his singular gift of treating serious, even tragic events and trends with gentle humor, has become an American institution."

-Background
+Early life and education

 Born in Loudoun County, Virginia, Baker was the son of Benjamin Rex Baker and Lucy Elizabeth (née Robinson).
-At the age of eleven, as a self-professed "bump on a log," Baker decided to become a writer since he figured "what writers did couldn't even be classified as work."
-After leaving school, he took a scholarship to Johns Hopkins University in 1942, studying for a year before leaving to join the Navy as a trainee pilot.
-He left in 1945, continuing his degree in English at Johns Hopkins University, graduating with a bachelor's degree in 1947.
+His father died of complications of diabetes, and his destitute mother moved with some of her children to her brother's house in New Jersey.
+At the age of eleven, as a self-professed "bump on a log", Baker decided to become a writer because he figured, "what writers did couldn't even be classified as work".

+He graduated from Baltimore City College in 1943, a "magnet" secondary school with selective admissions and a specialized curriculum focusing on the humanities, social studies, liberal arts and classical studies.
+City College is the third oldest public high school in the US, founded in 1839.
+The school had a major influence on Baker.
+He wrote about his experiences at the nicknamed "Castle on the Hill" in his 1982 memoir Growing Up.

+He earned a scholarship at nearby Johns Hopkins University, studying for a year before leaving to join the United States Navy as a pilot during World War II.
+He left the service in 1945 before seeing combat due to the wars ending, and returned to Hopkins for two more years, where he graduated in 1947 with a degree in English.

 Career

 Journalism

-Shortly after leaving college, Baker took a job at The Baltimore Sun as a night police reporter, working his way up to be sent to London as a correspondent for the paper in 1952, and then White House Correspondent shortly thereafter.
+Shortly after graduating from Johns Hopkins in 1947, Baker took a job at The Evening Sun, a paper oriented towards blue collar / working-class readers with the largest circulation in town.
+Baker started out on the night police beat.
+Baker described in his first memoirs learning his way around and working his way up experiencing the journalism trade among many legendary old-timers.
+He soon improved enough to be sent overseas to Britain as The Sun's London correspondent in 1952.

 Columnist

-After covering the White House, United States Congress, and the United States Department of State for The New York Times for eight years, Baker wrote the nationally syndicated Observer column for the newspaper from 1962 to 1998; initially oriented toward politics, the column began to encompass other subjects after he relocated to New York City in 1974.
+Baker began writing for the New York Times in 1954 as a Washington correspondent.
+For the next eight years he covered the White House, United States Congress, and the United States Department of State.
+Beginning in 1962, he wrote the nationally syndicated "Observer" column, which he would continue for 36 years.
+Initially oriented toward politics, it grew to encompass a broader range of subjects and was known for Baker's humor.
 During his long career as an essayist, journalist, and biographer, he was a regular contributor to national periodicals such as The New York Times Magazine, Sports Illustrated, The Saturday Evening Post, and McCalls.
-He was elected a Fellow of the American Academy of Arts and Sciences in 1993.
+He was elected a fellow of the American Academy of Arts and Sciences in 1993.